Dear parents of Room 15 students:

 Snacks: We’re constantly in need of reasonably-healthful snacks to share with the class.
 If you’re willing to donate snack items, simply send them in.
 Please avoid those with high-fructose corn syrup and those heavy in sugar.
 Thanks in advance.
 Students are also welcome to bring their own personal snack, but we ask that they wait until after lunch to eat them (otherwise they end up “snacking” on their lunch all morning and end up with nothing to eat at lunchtime).

 Volunteers: I encourage parents to spend time in our classroom, whether as a regular volunteer or just as a drop-in.
 If interested, please email me at email@example.com.
 If you do spend any time in the classroom, please sign in at the office.
 Should we schedule any field trips, I’ll request chaperones at that time.
-Note: volunteers are required to submit background-check paperwork.
-If you haven’t done so in the last two years, please inquire at the front office.
+Note: volunteers are required to submit background-check paperwork and meet the state’s vaccination requirements.

 Attendance: Oregon has one of the highest absentee rates in the nation, yet attendance is another area for which our school receives a “grade.”
 Given the “high stakes” of these standards, our policy is to insist on regular student attendance unless the child is truly ill.
 Parents are also asked to call the school on days when your child will not be attending.
 Tardiness has also become a chronic problem at CPE in recent years.
 We jump right into essential learning activities each morning, so being on time is critical.